-Through June 30, 2017, we had received grants of \$2.1 million in the aggregate from the Israeli Innovation Authority, ("IIA"), for research and development funding.
+Through September 30, 2017, we had received grants of \$2.1 million in the aggregate from the Israeli Innovation Authority ("IIA") for research and development funding.
 Pursuant to the terms of the grants, we are obligated to pay the IIA royalties of 3.0% to 4.5% on revenues from sales of products developed from a project financed in whole or in part by IIA grants, up to a limit of 100% of the amount of the grant received, plus annual interest calculated at a rate based on 12-month LIBOR.

 In addition to paying any royalties due, we must abide by other restrictions associated with receiving such grants under the R&D Law, which will continue to apply to us following full repayment to the IIA.
 For example, under the Allergan Agreement, Allergan has the option to manufacture products developed with IIA-funded technology outside of Israel, which would require approval from the IIA.
 Although Allergan has not yet exercised this option, we have requested approval from the IIA for a possible transfer.
 We may not receive such approval.
-Even if we do receive such approval, we may be required to pay increased royalties of up to 300% of the amount of the original grant and other amounts.
+Even if we do receive such approval, we may be required to pay increased royalties of up to 300% of the original rate of royalties and up to 100% of the amount of the grant received.
+If the IIA deems the license to Allergan a technology transfer, we may be required to pay up to 600% of the amount of the original grant and other amounts.
 The Israeli government grants we have received for research and development activities restrict our ability to manufacture products and transfer technologies outside of Israel and require us, in addition to the payment of royalties, to satisfy specified conditions.
 If we fail to satisfy these conditions, we may be required to refund grants previously received and incur financial penalties.